mPulseMedia/streamEditor/README.md

 # streamEditor API v1.0

 The streamEditor library adds functionality to live streams and video players.
-It allows users to mark highlights (or moments) and group them into remixes (or playlists) to replay and share.
-Remixes let users jump to the best parts of videos and streams, even while the live event is still happening.
+It allows users to mark highlights (or moments) and group them into remixes (or playlists) to replay and share -- even while the live event is still happening.

 <img src="/doc/v1/screenshot.png" width="75%" height="75%" />